Generic Name: aflibercept ophthalmic (a FLIB er sept off THAL mik)

 Eylea (aflibercept) is made from a human antibody fragment.
 It works by keeping new blood vessels from forming under the retina (a sensory membrane that lines the inside of the eye).
 In people with a certain type of eye disease, new blood vessels grow under the retina where they leak blood and fluid.
 This is known as the "wet form" of macular degeneration.

 Eylea is used to treat wet age-related macular degeneration.
-Eylea is also used to treat swelling in the retina caused by a blockage in the blood vessels.
+Eylea is also used to treat swelling in the retina caused by a blockage in the blood vessels, and diabetic macular edema.

 Eylea may also be used for purposes not listed in this medication guide.